THE COLESHILL SCHOOL WORK EXPERIENCE PROGRAMME

 What is Work Experience?

 Work Experience is a period of time spent by students in Year 10 in an adult working environment.
 The variety of places available is limited only by safety, insurance or security restrictions.
-The choice is determined by the student and courses chosen in consultation with subject teachers, tutors and with Mrs Gardner, the Work Experience and Careers Co-ordinator at school.
-This year, Year 10 Students will be spending one week from 11th July to the 15th July 2016.
+The choice is determined by the student and courses chosen in consultation with subject teachers, tutors and with Mrs Bishop, the Work Experience and Careers Co-ordinator at school.
+This year, Year 10 Students will be spending one week from 3rd July to 7th July 2017.

 Why does Work Experience happen?